abuseofnotation/bin/README.md

 helpful git aliases.

+`status`
+---
+Run this from your project folder and it will show you the `git status` of all your projects.

 `git-commit-branch <branch_name>`
 ---
 Creates a new git branch with the name you pass and commits the current changes there.